bootloopmaster636/HyprGen/README.md

-# HyprConf
+# HyprGen

-A Hyprland setting application for those who prefer GUI apps to set their system.
+A Hyprland config generator for those who prefer GUI apps to set their system.

 Made using [Tauri](https://tauri.app/) <3